dsoto/ENSP_330/syllabus/330-syllabus-template.md

 and feedback techniques throughout the semester.
 Please have faith that these experiments have improving your learning as the main goal.

-The tentative homework schedule is listed here:
+The tentative homework schedule is listed here.
+The dates below are when the homework assignments are due either in class or electronically.

 {{ d['homework-schedule.md'] }}